Richard Williamson (American football): Professional career

 Williamson returned to coaching in 1983, when he was hired as an assistant for the Kansas City Chiefs under new coach John Mackovic.
 Mackovic was fired following the 1986 season and replaced by special teams coach Frank Gansz, who opted not to retain Williamson.
 He moved to the Tampa Bay Buccaneers, working under fellow former Alabama player Ray Perkins as offensive coordinator.
 When Perkins was fired late in the 1990 season, Williamson was named interim head coach.
 He led the team to a 1–2 record to close the season, but the Bucs showed enough promise under his watch that the "interim" tag was removed ahead of the 1991 season.
 The momentum did not last, however.
 The Bucs never recovered from a 1–8 start and ultimately finished 3–13, the team's ninth-consecutive 10-loss season and their worst record since 1986.
 Williamson was fired at the end of the season.

 Williamson was the receivers coach for the Cincinnati Bengals from 1992 to 1994 under David Shula.
 Williamson left in 1995 to join the newly formed Carolina Panthers as receivers coach.

 In 2000, Williamson was named assistant head coach under George Seifert; he was later named offensive coordinator as well, after Bill Musgrave resigned four games into the season.
 After the 2001 season, Williamson returned to coaching the receivers under new head coach, John Fox.
-During his tenure with the Panthers, Williamson became known as one of the top receivers coaches in the NFL.
+During his tenure with the Panthers, Williamson became known as one of the top receiver coaches in the NFL.
 He developed Muhsin Muhammad and Steve Smith into Pro Bowl mainstays.

 Williamson announced his retirement on January 18, 2010, after 15 seasons with the Panthers.
 He was the last member of the original 1995 staff still with the team.